Efritch/asteroids_group_g/README.md

 Null: If an asteroid with rare earth elements are close to earth, then a measurable amount of rare earth elements will not be detected more or less observed.
 Alt: If and asteroid with rare earth elements are close to earth, then a measurable amount of rare earth elements more or less will be detected.

-Our data for this project will be sourced from NASA’s public APIs. • Asteroids NeoWs • SSD/CNEOS We will also be looking at asterlink.com for information related to near-earth objects.
+Our data for this project will be sourced from NASA’s public APIs. • Asteroids NeoWs • SSD/CNEOS.
+Data from the Asteroids NeoWs API is limited to 15 years since only 7 days of data can be pulled at a time, and the API access is limited to 1,000 requests per day.
+We will also be looking at asterlink.com for information related to near-earth objects.

 Summary
 The data collected supports the hypotheses that asteroids in proximity to the earth do contain rare earth elements.
 The p-value complimented with the data presented would suggest that rare earth elements exist in statistical meaningful quantities on asteroids near earth orbit.